Gio-commits/fullstackopen/README.md

-Exercises for Fullstack2020 course of the University of Helsinki.
+Exercises Fullstack2020 course of the University of Helsinki.